Beautiful Days (festival): Stages

 The first two festivals were held over two days (Saturday and Sunday) and utilised two stages, named the Main Stage and the Big Top.
 In 2005 it became a three-day festival with the addition of bands playing on the Friday, and has since expanded the number of stages.
 Between 2012 and 2018 there were six main stages; the two mentioned above, plus the Little Big Top, the Bimble Inn, the Bandstand and the Theatre Tent, the main stage and Big Top hosting the majority of established acts, with the Bimble Inn and Bandstand showcasing lesser known acts.
-The Little Big Top is primarily dance-oriented, whilst the Theatre tents provides theatre, cabaret, comedy and children's acts.
+The Little Big Top is primarily dance-oriented, whilst the Theatre tent provides theatre, cabaret, comedy and children's acts.
 In 2019 the Bandstand was removed to make way for a larger Theatre Tent, with some acoustic acts performing in the Fiddler's Arms.

 Facilities

 Beautiful Days has the usual range of festival facilities.
-There are four bars - three with Levellers-related names (Hope Tavern, Fiddler's Arms and Dirty Davey's) plus the Redwoods Bar, which are run by the local Otter Brewery, numerous food stalls, and a shop run by the village shop from nearby Talaton.
+There are three bars - with Levellers-related names (Hope Tavern, Fiddler's Arms and Dirty Davey's), which are run by the local Otter Brewery, numerous food stalls, and a shop run by the village shop from nearby Talaton.
 There is a large children's area with activities and workshops run by the Majical Youth Theatre, along with child-friendly performances in the Theatre Tent.
 There are camping sections, including a family section and a disabled section, and a large area for camper vans and other live-in vehicles.